solid-vovabeloded/monorepo/docs/16_github_actions_ci_integration.md

 __*Please, NOTE*__  that since we are using the [Wait For Check](https://github.com/marketplace/actions/wait-for-check) action that allows us to wait until the job gets finished, we should wait unlit the last workflow job gets finished.
 Usually, this job is a ` Notify about the building project`.
 It is needed to be sure that the project's building workflow is finished and we can get the building artifacts from this workflow if there any.

-So, let's consider an example of the `Metrics Integrations Actions` job on `Awesome project` example:
+So, let's consider an example of the `Metrics Integrations Actions` job for some `Awesome project`:

 ```yml
   awesome_project_sync: